Principal minors of tree distance matrices: Quadratic optimization

 \end{prop}

 \begin{proof} If $|S| = 1$ then $D[S]$ is the zero matrix and the statement is true trivially.

 Assume $|S| \geq 2$.
-Proposition~\ref{prop:negdef-hyperplane} (b) implies that the objective function $\boldu \mapsto \boldu^\tr D[S]\boldu$ is concave on the domain $\bone^\tr \boldu = 1$, so any critical point is a global maximum.
-To find the critical points using the method of Lagrange multipliers, we must compute the gradients of the objective function and the constraint.
-The gradient of the objective function (i.e. $\boldu^\tr D[S] \boldu$) is $2 D[S] \boldu$, and the gradient of the constraint (i.e. $\bone^\tr \boldu$) is $\bone$.
-By the theory of Lagrange multipliers, the optimal solution $\boldu^*$ is a vector satisfying
+Proposition~\ref{prop:negdef-hyperplane} implies that the objective function $\boldu \mapsto \boldu^\tr D[S]\boldu$ is concave on the domain $\bone^\tr \boldu = 1$, so any critical point is a global maximum.
+To find the critical points using the method of Lagrange multipliers, we compute the gradients of the objective function and the constraint: